 - National Performance-Management Measures

+- Pedestrian Safety

 - Bus Stop Inventories and ADA Assessments

-- Mobility Management Network

 - Ladders of Opportunity for Essential Services Connections

-- Programming HSIP Funds for Safety Planning Activities and/or Identify Low Cost Systemic Use of HSIP Funds

-- Red Flag Investigations as part of Planning and Environmental Linkages (PEL) Initiative
+- Red Flag Investigations as part of the PEL Initiative

 - Quarterly Project Tracking

-- American Disabilities Act Transition Plans Part II
+- American Disabilities Act Transition Plans/ Title VI of the Civil Rights Act

-- Functional Classification Review

-- MPO Change Order Process

 - Pavement Management System

-- Planning Environmental Linkages (PELs)

-- Title VI of the Civil Rights Act

 - Environmental Justice

 - Livable and Sustainable Communities

-Local: Continually advancing our technology and the ability to use it for public involvement, data analysis and planning studies is a local/DMMPC priority.
+Local: Continually advancing our technology and the ability to use it for public involvement, data sharing/analysis and planning studies is a local/DMMPC priority.
 Emphasis will continue on GIS development and using technology to inform the public.
 Assistance with pavement management systems for all LPA's in the MPO area will be emphasized.
 Training and gaining modeling experience with TransCad are considered extremely important.
 As a Plan Commission, the DMMPC's emphasis is on achieving seamless coordination between land use planning, sustainability initiatives and transportation planning with a bike/ped focus.
 GIS technology and the acquisition of data provides the ideal mechanism to do that and to aid in informing and gathering input from and to the public and state and federal partners as shown by the graphic below which utilized GIS on-line mapping with the DMMPC bike/ped plan project.